eitanyaffe/mview/README.md

 - Legends tab added
 - Short indel filtering: Added `min_indel_length` parameter to alignment profiles to filter out short indels from mutation density calculations, reducing noise from sequencing artifacts while preserving longer, more meaningful indels.
+- Chunk-based height calculation: Enhanced alignment visualization with flexible chunk definition strategies.
+Instead of calculating heights per read, alignments are now grouped into chunks based on configurable criteria:
+  - **break_on_overlap**: Default mode that creates new chunks when alignments overlap (considering max_gap tolerance)
+  - **break_on_gap**: Creates new chunks when gaps between alignments exceed max_gap threshold
+  - **read**: Groups entire read into single chunk (equivalent to previous read-based heights)
+  - **alignment**: Each alignment forms its own chunk for maximum granularity
+  - This provides better visual separation of alignment clusters while maintaining read-level context for clicking and navigation.